Frequently Asked Questions

 What are terpenes?

 Terpenes are aromatic and organic compounds that create the characteristic scent of many plants.
 Cannabis plants have a high concentration of these compounds and are responsible for the distinct smells of the complex and flavoursome bouquets.
-However, terpenes are more than just the smell, research has suggested that terpenes also offer health benefits to the human body by interacting with our cannabinoid receptors.
-Therefore, we advocate the use of our full/broad spectrum products.
+However, terpenes are more than just the smell, research has suggested that terpenes also offer therapeutic health benefits to the human body by interacting with our cannabinoid receptors.

 Can you overdose on CBD?

 No. CBD is very safe, even in high doses.
-It is however, possible to take too much, which might result in feeling lethargic, drowsy, dry mouth and possibly a runny bum.
+It is however, possible to take too much, which may result in feeling lethargic, drowsy and dry mouth.